rodrigorodrigues/microservices-design-patterns/README.md

 The idea for this project is to show a case for applying `Microservice Architecture` using multiple languages.

-Most all services are built in `Java with Spring Boot 2 + Webflux + MongoDB` but there are other services using `NodeJS`, `Kotlin` and `Python`.
+Most all services are built in `Java with Spring Boot 2 + Webflux + MongoDB` but there are other services using `NodeJS, Kotlin, Python and Go`.

 The web application is using `React` and a beta version using [JHipster](https://www.jhipster.tech/).

-Feel free to create a new microservice using a different language(`Go?, Ruby?, C#?`), just please following the minimal requirements:
+Feel free to create a new microservice using a different language(`Ruby?, C#?`), just please following the minimal requirements:
  * Create a new folder on root and put your code
  * Add a minimal documentation
  * Add a Rest API